Why most experienced therapists don't take insurance

 The good news: your insurance may still help

-Below is a brief primer on how to contact your insurance company and what to ask, in order to ensure you understand what you’re entitled to.
+If you’d like to know exactly what you’ll be reimbursed, below is a brief primer on how to contact your insurance company and what to ask.

 Questions to ask your insurance company